For immediate release

 Jeffrey Lawson Award

 In recognition of the longstanding APS interest in promoting improved pain management in pediatric health care settings, the Lawson Award recognizes advocacy efforts to improve pain management in children.
 It was established in 1996 in memory of Jeffrey Lawson and in recognition of his mother, Jill, for her efforts to end the practice of performing surgery and other procedures on children without anesthesia.
-This year's recipient is Christine Chambers, Ph.D., clinical psychologist and professor in the departments of pediatrics, psychology and neuroscience at Dalhousie University.
-In her research, Dr. Chambers examines developmental, psychological and social influences on children's pain with emphasis on family factors in pediatric pain and using social media to communicate evidence-based information about children's pain to parents.
+This year's recipient is Carl von Baeyer, PhD.
+He is professor emeritus, University of Saskatchewan and now holds faculty appointments in clinical psychology and pediatrics at University of Manitoba.
+Dr. von Baeyer has authored or coauthored more than 100 publications on pain and his current research is focused on assessment of children's pain by self reports.
+He also is president of the Special Interest Group on Pain in Childhood for the International Association for the Study of Pain.

 Elizabeth Narcessian Award